IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

     TABLE, <table_name>, <parent_table|primary_key_name>, <rows_type>
     FIELD, <field_name>, <field_type>[, <database_field_name>]
     ...

+A table statement that has no fields following it will generate a table that contains only the record IDs for the records in the project, since REDCap record ID field is stored in every table by default.

 The transformation rules language is line-oriented, and each line has a comma-separated value (CSV) syntax.
 This allows the transformation rules to be